QEDan/QEDan.github.io/strategy_recipe.md

 Next, give a talk to as broad an audience as possible to explain the data science strategy to everyone.
 Make it clear to each group in attendance how to use the Data Science Strategy document to help guide their decisions within their own domain.

 Every time you advocate for data science outside the data science team, it's an opportunity to remind your colleagues about the company's official data science strategy and how their work can support that strategy.
-If you have conflict with colleagues over which projects should be prioritized, try to steer to conversation toward the strategy document and whether they agree or disagree with the assumptions made in developing it.
+If you have conflict with colleagues over which projects should be prioritized, try to steer the conversation toward the strategy document and whether they agree or disagree with the assumptions made in developing it.
 Whatever the resolution to the conflict ends up being, working through the conflict should help to strengthen and reinforce the strategy.

-Constantly improve and update the Data Science Strategy Document as things develop within the organization.
+Constantly improve and update the AI Strategy Document as things develop within the organization.
 Notify your colleagues of any major changes or shifts in strategy.

 ## Conclusion

 Going through the data strategy recipe has not only helped AcmeMealCo break down their vision into a series of data products and data sources.
 It has also helped them prioritize so they know what data sources to collect first and what data products to build first.
-They also have a clear picture of how the work they are doing today fits into big picture of their vision.
+They also have a clear picture of how the work they are doing today fits into big picture.